gvwilson/sensibleadventures/nardica/nardica.md

 Uncle Jack slapped the controls in frustration.
 "There's no way we can outrun them."

-Wales shook his head.
+Wales drummed his fingers on the control panel.
-"We don't have too."
+"Maybe we don't have too."
 A second image blossomed on the control panel aswirl with false-colored oranges and pinks.
-In the moment it took Iffy to recognize the coastline in front of them, a pair of circled dots blinked into life.
+In the seconds it took Iffy to recognize the coastline in front of them, a pair of circled dots blinked into life.

 Wales pointed at a splotch of pink that lay between the two dots.